criipto/docs-old/authentication/nodejs.md

 passport.use(
   'oidc',
   new Strategy({ client }, (tokenSet, userinfo, done) => {
-    id_token = tokenSet.id_token; // store the id_token to use for logout
     return done(null, tokenSet.claims());
   })
 );
 ```

-{% iconnote note %}

-To start the logout request, you will have to provide the `id_token_hint`, so make sure to store the `id_token` because Passport nor openid-client will store it for you.
-In the sample, we are just storing it in a global variable, but for a real application you may want to handle it differently.

-{% endiconnote %}

 The last thing you need to finish setting up the passport is to provide a function to serialize and deserialize a user.
 Add the following code to your app.js file.